madfam-io/plinto/docs/guides/MARKETING_DESIGN.md

-# Plinto Marketing Site Design
+# Janua Marketing Site Design

 ## Overview

-The Plinto marketing site serves as the primary entry point for developers discovering our identity platform.
+The Janua marketing site serves as the primary entry point for developers discovering our identity platform.
 It must communicate our technical superiority, demonstrate ease of integration, and drive conversions through a compelling developer experience.

 **Core Value Proposition**: "The secure substrate for identity — Edge-fast verification with full control"